-Terraform communicates with cloud and edge provider APIs such as Cloudflare through modules known as “providers”.
-These providers are installed automatically when you run
+Terraform communicates with cloud and global network provider APIs such as Cloudflare through modules known as providers.
+These providers are when you run

 terraform init in a directory that has a

-The Cloudflare Terraform provider can be customized through the use of configuration parameters, specified either in your
+You can customize the Cloudflare Terraform provider using configuration parameters, specified either in your

-.tf configuration files or via environment variables, e.g.,
+.tf configuration files or via environment variables, such as

 $CLOUDFLARE_RPS.
-Using environment variables may make sense when running Terraform from a CI/CD system, or when the change is temporary and doesn’t need to be persisted in your configuration history.
+Using environment variables may make sense when running Terraform from a CI/CD system or when the change is temporary and does not need to be persisted in your configuration history.

-HTTP 429/Too Many Requests responses.
-When it does, the Cloudflare Terraform provider will back off before retrying.
-All of these figures can be customized, as shown below.
+HTTP 429 - Too Many Requests responses.
+When this happens, the Cloudflare Terraform provider will back off before retrying.